msx98/iPipe/README.md

 - Interchangeable backend: real **InnerTube** extraction vs an offline **Sample** data source (switch in Settings)
 - Deep links: opening `ipipe://<youtube-video-id>` jumps straight into the player

-## Requirements

-- macOS with Xcode (iOS 26.x SDK works; deployment target is iOS 18)
-- A booted simulator (`ARCH=simulator`) or a paired iPhone (`ARCH=device`)
-- Connected iPhone installs need ad-hoc/sideload signing (see note below) if not jailbroken

 ## Build & install

+iOS 26.x SDK works, deployment target is iOS 18.

+macOS is not needed, you can simply fork this repo, clone, modify and `make release`, the IPA will be generated automatically on your GitHub fork.

-The Makefile drives everything; unsigned builds only.
+Otherwise, Makefile drives everything; unsigned builds only.

 ```sh
 make build                  # Release unsigned build into build/app/<ARCH>/